Author/s: Sally Anne Gross and Dr. George Musgrave, 2016

 Help Musicians UK has experienced a rise in the number of calls and applications for help from musicians experiencing mental health problems, and is seeking to understand and quantify their significance as well as find solutions to this issue within the industry.

-This research is reaching out to stakeholders across a broad age and genre range in pursuit of a more inclusive and holistic reflection of the state of musicians’ mental health and industry practice, and extends its focus beyond musicians to all those involved in the creative music process to include producers, sound engineers, re-mixers, composers, songwriters, live crew, labels and publishers.
+This research sought to reach out to stakeholders across a broad age and genre range in pursuit of a more inclusive and holistic reflection of the state of musicians’ mental health and industry practice, and extends its focus beyond musicians to all those involved in the creative music process to include producers, sound engineers, re-mixers, composers, songwriters, live crew, labels and publishers.

 This is a vital first step in seeking to understand how musicians and others working within the wider music industry in the UK experience mental health concerns, suggesting the source of their ill-health.

-The next phase of the study will delve deeper into these issues and make policy recommendations that will enable Help Musicians UK to launch a nationwide mental-health service for those in the music industry in 2017.
+Phase 2 of the study delved deeper into these issues and made policy recommendations that informed and guided Help Musicians UK nationwide musicians’ mental-health service, launching Autumn 2017.